-- [12] The Respondent stated that the City does both an Income and Sales (land only) assessment calculation for all properties and uses the higher of the two as the assessed value of the property.
-This has been the procedure for a number of years.
-Three CARB Decisions were presented to support this statement (page 60-84, Exhibit R1).
-The Respondent also presented two CARB Decisions (page 85-97, Exhibit R1) to support the position that a municipality is not required to do an exhaustive Highest and Best Use study within the context of mass appraisal. - [13] The Respondent presented the assessed value for that property using both the Income (page 17-18, Exhibit R1) and Sales (land only) Approaches (page 14, Exhibit R1) to show that the City was equitably applying their policy.
+- [12] The Respondent stated that the City does both an Income and Sales (land only) assessment calculation for all properties and uses the higher of the two as the assessed value of each property.
+This has been the procedure for a number of years, as supported by three CARB Decisions (page 60-84, Exhibit R1).
+The Respondent also presented two CARB Decisions (page 85-97, Exhibit R1) to support the position that a municipality is not required to do an exhaustive Highest and Best Use study within the context of mass appraisal. - [13] The Respondent presented the assessed value for that property using both the Income (page 17-18, Exhibit R1) and Sales (land only) Approaches (page 15, Exhibit R1) to show that the City was equitably applying their policy.
 There are a number of factors that result in the Income Approach understating the value of a property, including rentable area.
 If the bare land is worth more than the income stream being generated from that property, the owner will not sell the property for less than the land value.
 This is the basis of the City's policy. - [14] No equity comparables were presented by the Respondent.